Why NASA Is Investigating Elon Musk’s Marijuana Intake

 “If I see something that’s inappropriate, the key concern to me is what is the culture that led to that inappropriateness and is NASA involved in that…As an agency we’re not just leading ourselves, but our contractors, as well.
 We need to show the American public that when we put an astronaut on a rocket, they’ll be safe,” he said in an interview.

-NASA has invested $1.6 billion in SpaceX with a contract the empowers SpaceX to send cargo flights to the International Space Station.
+NASA has invested $1.6 billion in SpaceX with a contract that empowers SpaceX to send cargo flights to the International Space Station.
 SpaceX is scheduled to launch its first rocket to the International Space Station in January.